nathanph/ms-thesis/3-background/2-voting/3-voting-practice.md

 the ballot.
 Imagine, for example, if everyone's paper ballots were dropped into a sealed box while no one was watching.

+Voting booths are used ubiquitously across the world.
+A voting booth is typically considered to be a small room with curtains in place to protect a voter's privacy.

 While there are many benefits to secret ballots, secret ballots are not always necessary or good to have during a voting process.
 For example, if a unanimous vote were required on a topic it might be helpful for individuals to make their opinions public to promote discussion.
 Another example would be if a representative were voting on a citizen's behalf, for the sake of transparency, an open ballot would be more appropriate.

 #### Electronic Machines